- Perspectives

 Attribution—who (or what) wrote what?

-The process of creating a text—how long it’s been edited, the number of sessions, the types of operations (writing, editing, deleting, copying, pasting)—signifies the hand of the author.
-Providing detailed version history, meticulously logging and safeguarding inputs throughout every stage of the work, could document and prove authenticity.
-In establishing a clear and traceable record of creation, writers could provide undeniable evidence of their rightful ownership.
+The process of creating a text—how long it’s been edited, the number of sessions, the types of operations (writing, editing, deleting, pausing, pasting)—signifies the hand of the author.
+Detailed version history, meticulously logging and safeguarding inputs throughout every stage of the work, could document and help to prove authenticity.
+In establishing a clear and traceable record of creation, writers could already be writing the code of their rightful ownership.

 Security and safety, from idea to publishing

-Shielding a writer's work involves not just protecting its text, but ensuring safety in all parts of the process, balancing both material and legal.
-Building a better, more secure text editor with a clear commitment to data privacy is the first step, prioritizing data security and maintaining a transparent stance on usage terms, reducing the risk of LLMs training without consent.
+But protecting a writer's work means more than just protecting text.
+Safety should extend to all parts of the writing process, material and legal.
+Building a better, more secure text editor with a strong commitment to data privacy is the first step, prioritizing data security and maintaining transparency for writers, reducing the risk of LLMs training without consent.

 Robots.txt: a text file used to instruct search engine robots how to crawl pages on a website.

-Publishing is trickier.
-Ideally, the goal is to strike a balance between discoverability of content and preventing its unauthorized use.
-Disallowing robots.txt offers some level of protection against larger LLMs, especially those under greater governmental scrutiny.
+Publishing is... a lot trickier.
+Ideal solutions would strike a balance between content discoverability and prevention of unauthorized use.
+Blocking robots.txt might offer some level of protection against larger LLMs, especially those under greater scrutiny.
 But this approach is still lacking.
-As LLMs become smaller and more diffuse, inevitably falling into the hands of bad-faith actors, a simple “no entry" block will prove inadequate.
+As LLMs become smaller and more diffuse, inevitably falling into the hands of bad-faith actors, a simple “no entry" block wouldn't suffice.

-A similar tool doesn’t yet exist for writing—though a solution might be as simple as scrambling text, or using fonts that confuse a crawler.
-But much like antivirus software, it would need to constantly adapt as LLMs evolve and become ever more sophisticated.
+A similar tool doesn’t exist for writing—yet; though a solution might be as simple as scrambling text, or using fonts that confuse a crawler.
+But like antivirus software, it would need to constantly adapt as LLMs evolve and become ever more sophisticated.
 (If you’re a researcher or startup working on this problem—reach out!)

-An integrated tool that can encompass the entire journey of a piece—from its initial drafting to editing, all the way through to publishing, would facilitate not only the creative process, but serve as a digital trail.
-Relevant data to support writers at every stage of their work can ensure their unique voice and vision are preserved and recognized in a world that is more clouded than ever.
+An integrated tool that could follow the entire journey of a piece—from initial drafting to final edits, and all the way through to publishing—could create a digital trail, or record of the work behind it.
+That record would support writers at every stage of their work, preserving their unique voice and vision in a world where the origins of creative work are more clouded than ever.

 The challenge ahead